If you’re a fan of Naruto, you should give Boruto a chance.

 Crunchyroll also has a separate page for International Dubs.
 But, the dubs are only available in certain countries.

-- A large library of recent and classic anime
+• A large library of titles

 Cons

-- Geo-locked in some locations
+• Geo-locked in some locations

 Language options: Japanese with Arabic, German, English, European Spanish, Latin American Spanish, Italian, Brazilian Portuguese, and Russian subtitles.
 French dubbing available in France.